ceu-lang/ceu/docs/manual/v0.20/docs/storage_entities/entity_classes.md

 An event occurrence is broadcast to the whole program and awakes trails awaiting that event to resume execution.

-Unlike all other storage classes, the value of an event is ephemeral and does not persist after a reaction terminates.
+Unlike all other entity classes, the value of an event is ephemeral and does not persist after a reaction terminates.
 For this reason, an event identifier is not a variable: values can only be communicated through `emit` and `await` statements.